Yi Geon: Prior to and During World War II

+On 12 June 1930, his father Yi Kang retired, and Yi Geon succeeded him as head of the princely house.

 Yi Geon graduated the academy in July 1930.

 He married Yoshiko Matsudaira, a maternal cousin of Princess Masako of Nashimoto and member of the Matsudaira clan, on October 5, 1931, in Tokyo.
 Yoshiko was a half-sister to Count Tadamitsu Hirohashi, a relative on her mother's side, and changed her name to Seiko Hirohashi.
 After she married Yi Geon, she was called Duchess Consort of Yi Geon, Yi Seiko.

-Their marriage raises a few questions or curiosities due to the differences in personalities; Seiko was sociable, while Geon had a quiet personality.
-But they eventually had two sons and a daughter.

 On October 25, he was commissioned in the Imperial Japanese Army as a second lieutenant of cavalry, and was assigned to the Guards Cavalry Regiment.

 Yi Geon was promoted to Lieutenant in 1932 and graduated from the Army Cavalry School in July 1933 where he was later promoted to cavalry lieutenant in August that same year.

 He was soon appointed as an instructor at the Military Academy on March 15, 1935, and promoted to Captain on August 1, 1936.
-That same year on Deception 17th, Yi Geon entered the Japanese Army University as its 51st student.
-On December 28, in connection with his admission to the University, Yi was transferred from being a horse riding instructor at the Military Academy to a member of the Guard Cavalry Regiment once again.
+That same year on December 17th, Yi Geon entered the Army War College as its 51st student.
+On December 28, in connection with his admission to the College, Yi was transferred from being a horse riding instructor at the Military Academy to a member of the Guard Cavalry Regiment once again.
+Yi later graduated from the College on December 8, 1938.

-Yi later graduated from the University on December 8, 1938.
-From the university, besides Yi Geon, the only Koreans to have graduated there during the Japanese colonial period were Yi Eun, Yi Woo, and Hong Sa-ik.
-Two days later, he was appointed as company commander of the Guards Cavalry Regiment.

-A year later, on September 13, 1939, he was transferred to the Military University Research Department as an instructor of horsemanship and military instructor for the Imperial Military Academy.
+A year later, on September 13, 1939, he was transferred to the Army College Research Department as an instructor of horsemanship and military instructor for the Imperial Military Academy.
 He received further promotions to Major on August 1, 1940, and to Lieutenant-Colonel on March 1, 1943.

-Unknowing that it would be last time, Yi Geon was again transferred to the Military University Research Department on May 15, 1944.
+Unknowing that it would be last time, Yi Geon was again transferred to the Army College Research Department on May 15, 1944.

-With the end of World War II in 1945, he concluded his military career with the rank of Colonel.